Nourhan-Fayed/WeRateDogs./README.md

 Create a 250-word-minimum written report called act_report.pdf or act_report.html that communicates the insights and displays the visualization(s) produced from your wrangled data.
 This is to be framed as an external document, like a blog post or magazine article, for example.

 Both of these documents can be created in separate Jupyter Notebooks using the Markdown functionality of Jupyter Notebooks, then downloading those notebooks as PDF files or HTML files (see image below).
 You might prefer to use a word processor like Google Docs or Microsoft Word, however.
+## How to Query Twitter Data
+In this project, you'll be using Tweepy to query Twitter's API for additional data beyond the data included in the WeRateDogs Twitter archive.
+This additional data will include retweet count and favorite count.

+Some APIs are completely open, like MediaWiki (accessed via the wptools library) in Lesson 2.
+Others require authentication.
+The Twitter API is one that requires users to be authorized to use it.
+This means that before you can run your API querying code, you need to set up your own Twitter application.
+Here are the steps to do that on the Twitter site:

+- First, if you do not already have one, you need to sign up for a Twitter account.
+- Next, to set up a developer account, follow the directions on Twitter’s Developer Portal, in the “How to Apply” section.
+- You will be guided through the steps, and asked to describe in your own words what you are building.
+Here is some suggested language you can use: "As a Udacity student, I need to access the Twitter API in order to complete a Data Wrangling student project.
+In this project, I'll be using Tweepy to query Twitter's API for data included in the WeRateDogs Twitter archive.
+This data will include retweet count and favorite count.
+Before I can run my API querying code, I need to set up my own Twitter application.
+Once I have this set up, I will develop some code to create an API object that I'll use to gather Twitter data.
+After querying each tweet ID, I will write its JSON data to a tweet_json.txt file with each tweet's JSON data on its own line.
+I will then read this file, line by line, to create a pandas DataFrame that I will assess and clean.
+I may post this completed project on my GitHub account, where it will get viewers.
+Otherwise there will be no other readers or users of my Twitter data or project analysis beyond the Udacity instructors and reviewers."
+- Once you submit your application, you should soon receive an email from Twitter letting you know they have approved your new Twitter developer account.
+Follow the link in the email from Twitter to a page of directions to get started creating your app.
+- If you are asked for an app name, it can be anything appropriate, and if you’re asked for a Website URL, it can be anything in a standard URL format.
+You can do the same with other requested URLs, or perhaps leave them blank.
+- If you’re asked to explain how your app will be used, you could say something like "I'm creating this for a student Data Wrangling project with Udacity, where we need to query and analyze Twitter data from WeRateDogs."
+- You should then be given a Success message, and a new developer page displayed to you where you can manage your app.
+- You can then go to the Keys and Tokens tab on this page to find or generate the Consumer API keys, and the Access Token and Access Token Secret that you will need.
+- Note: If you have any trouble creating this Twitter account or accessing the data, please see the section at the bottom of this page "Accessing Project Data Without a Twitter Account."

+- Once you have your Twitter account and Twitter app set up, the following code, which is provided in the Getting started portion of the Tweepy documentation, will create an API object that you can use to gather Twitter data.

+import tweepy

+consumer_key = 'YOUR CONSUMER KEY'
+consumer_secret = 'YOUR CONSUMER SECRET'
+access_token = 'YOUR ACCESS TOKEN'
+access_secret = 'YOUR ACCESS SECRET'

+auth = tweepy.OAuthHandler(consumer_key, consumer_secret)
+auth.set_access_token(access_token, access_secret)

+api = tweepy.API(auth)